-Dr. Thomas is Professor of Preventive Medicine, Director of the Biostatistics Division, and Verna R. Richter Chair in Cancer Research at the University of Southern California Keck School of Medicine.
-He is also co-leader of the Cancer Epidemiology Program at the USC Norris Comprehensive Cancer Center.
+Duncan Thomas, Ph.D., is a Professor of Preventive Medicine, the Director of the Biostatistics Division, and the Verna R. Richter Chair in Cancer Research.
+He is the Co-Leader of the Cancer Epidemiology Program

-Dr. Thomas has numerous publications, including the textbooks Statistical Methods in Genetic Epidemiology (Oxford University Press, 2004) and Statistical Methods in Environmental Epidemiology (Oxford University Press, in press).
+Dr. Thomas has numerous publications, including the textbooks Statistical Methods in Genetic Epidemiology (Oxford University Press, 2004) and Statistical Methods in Environmental Epidemiology (Oxford University Press, 2009).
 These three broad areas of interest make him uniquely qualified to address methodological challenges in studying gene-environment interactions.